jitsi/jitsi-lgpl-dependencies/README-native.md

 ```

 #### Windows
-Make sure that pthreads are not used.
+Make sure pthreads are not used.
 It might be necessary to append
 `--enable-w32threads --disable-pthreads`.
 The configure script might also
 detect `nanosleep` and `clock_gettime`, manually disable those in `config.h`
 by setting `HAVE_CLOCK_GETTIME` and `HAVE_NANOSLEEP` to `0`.